 - Ruth Allen Award: Introduced in 2005, this award is made to the young person who has made a significant contribution to the work of the Guild's Young Professionals' Network, now the Professional Development Network.
 For more information about this award please contact email@example.com.

 - Ken Spencer Award: This award introduced in 2007 is to be awarded every two years to an individual or company for outstanding contribution to the pipeline industry.
 This award is made in honour of K.A.
 Spencer of Penspen; a founder member of the Guild and National Chairman in 1969.
+Click the links for the nomination form and guidance notes.

 - Honorary Life Membership: The award of Honorary Life Membership is awarded in recognition for services and contribution by an individual to the Pipeline Industries Guild at Branch, Panel or National level.